DerWeh/gftools/README.rst

 gftools
-   * collection of non-interacting Green's functions and spectral functions
+   * collection of non-interacting Green's functions and spectral functions see the `lattice` submodule
    * utility functions like Matsubara frequencies and Fermi functions.
-   * reliable calculation of particle numbers via Matsubara sums
+   * reliable calculation of particle numbers via Matsubara sums (Needs a refactor and more accurate extrapolation)

+fourier
+   * Fourier transforms from Matsubara frequencies to imaginary time and back Handling of high-frequencies moments is not yet included and has to be done by hand (especially import for transforms from Matsubara to imaginary time)

 matrix
    * helper for Green's functions in matrix form